 - Chocolate & coconut flapjacks via Tin and Thyme

 - Chocolate granola via Tin and Thyme

 - Cocoa nibbed muesli via Tin and Thyme

 - Cranberry, walnut & white chocolate cookies via Tin and Thyme

 - Fluffy porridge pancakes via Lavender and Lovage

 - Gluten free peach & cherry crumble via Easy Peasy Foodie

 - Overnight oats with raisins, apple and pumpkin seeds via Tin and Thyme

 - Prune porridge with toasted walnuts & cinnamon via Tin and Thyme

 This post was commissioned by White’s.
 I was not expected to write a positive review and all opinions are, as always, my own.
 This post contains an affiliate link.
 Buying through a link will not cost you any more, but I will get a small commission.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thank you for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.